jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 * [ACM](https://learning.acm.org/techtalks) - Regular presentations provided by the ACM.
 Membership not required.
 * [O'Reilly](https://www.oreilly.com/webcasts/) - There doesn't seem to be any recent webinars but previous ones are available.

-# Online Tutorials
-How-to online videos.
-These are similar to webinars, but they may not be broadcast live.
-These tutorials are sponsored by companies, organizations or individual enthusiasts.
-Some are free.
-Some require a subscription

-* [Pluralsight](https://www.pluralsight.com/) - An online learning platform and technology workforce development company, offering thousands of expert-led video courses, hands-on labs, and skill assessments in AI, cloud, security, and software development.
-* [Linkedin Learning](https://www.linkedin.com/learning/) - An online educational platform (formerly Lynda.com) that offers over 16,000 expert-led video courses focused on business, technology, and creative skills.

 # Online Communities via Slack, Discord, etc.
 Share your experiences and learn from others.
 Here are a few Software Engineering social media groups I'm a member of along with my user name:
 * [Coding Blocks Slack](https://www.codingblocks.net/slack/): **Design Pattern Evangelist (Jim)**